Burglary Charges 2C:18-2

 What is the Bail for a Burglary Charge in NJ?

 Traditionally, if a Defendant was arrested and charged with a second degree burglary in New Jersey their bail would be set anywhere between $35,000 to $75,000 and since it is a second degree a 10% option would not be permissible.
 If they were charged with a third degree burglary, their bail would be set anywhere from $10,000 to $50,000 and a 10% option would be permissible.
 With that being said, it would be possible and depending on the facts could be likely, that a Defendant charged with a third degree burglary could be released on his/her own recognizance.
 However, as of 2017, the bail system has forever changed.
 It now mirrors the Federal system and everything is based on a risk assessment as opposed to a monetary bail.
 So once pretrial services does their intake, a determination will be made as to whether to release a Defendant ROR or on certain conditions or to hold them without bail pending trial.
-However, in order to do the latter, a Detention Hearing must take place.
+This determination will be made at the Defendant’s Central Judicial Processing Hearing, which normally occurs within 48 hours after being arrested.
+If the prosecution is seeking to keep the Defendant detained, without bail a formal Detention Hearing must take place.
 For more information on detention hearings in New Jersey, please contact our office at 732-858-6959.

 What is the Sentence for Burglary in NJ?